 Back in 2013, I wrote the post Google Scoring Gibberish Content to Demote Pages in Rankings, about Google using ngrams from sites and building language models from them to determine if those sites were filled with gibberish or spammy content.
 I was reminded of that post when I read this patent.

 Rather than explaining what ngrams are in this post (which I did in the gibberish post), I’m going to point to an example of ngrams at the Google n-gram viewer, which shows Google indexing phrases in scanned books.
 This article published by the Wired site also focused upon ngrams: The Pitfalls of Using Google Ngram to Study Language.

 An ngram phrase could be a 2-gram, a 3-gram, a 4-gram, or a 5-gram phrase; where pages are broken down into two-word phrases, three-word phrases, four-word phrases, or 5-word phrases.
 If a body of pages is broken down into ngrams, they could be used to create language models or phrase models to compare to other pages.

-Language models, like the ones that Google used to create gibberish scores for sites, could also be used to determine the quality of sites if example sites were used to generate those language models.
+Language models, like the ones that Google used to create gibberish scores for sites, could also be used to determine site quality scores if example sites were used to generate those language models.
 That seems to be the idea behind the new patent granted this week.
 The summary section of the patent tells us about this use of the process it describes and protects:

 The newly granted site quality scores patent from Google is: